 This camp for younger Minecrafters is focused on expanding kids' skills and knowledge in Minecraft, and is suitable for complete beginners or those with some experience.
 We use mini-lessons and challenges that work with shorter attention spans, and allow some free play time as well.
 This camp encourages kids to work together in teams, and supports them in learning teamwork skills like planning, communication and respect.

 This camp challenges kids to image and create a cohesive world in Minecraft over the course of the week.
 Campers will plan and design a world around a theme, and brainstorm what it should contain, then design and build the structures and environments of that world.
-They will learn how to add redstone and command block features to add automation, game mechanics, challenges and hidden bonuses.
+They will learn how to add redstone and command block features to add automation, challenges and hidden bonuses.

 This camp is a coding camp that uses the Minecraft world as a setting to explore coding topics.
 This is an intermediate level class.
 Kids should have prior coding experience and be interested in coding, not only in Minecraft.